The Rise of Doxxing in Online Hate Culture

 Doxxing presents a unique challenge for security professionals.
 Once personally identifiable information is posted, it is impossible to remove from online forums, making it a persistent threat.
 While the vast majority of 8chan users never go beyond cyber harassment, the normalization of violent rhetoric serves to encourage a small percentage who are eager to carry out violence in real life.
 Recent attacks on mosques, synagogues, and journalists have taught us that we cannot ignore the threat posed by 8chan and other forums that encourage this type of behavior.

-Targets of doxing are often journalists, celebrities, politicians, or high-profile individuals.
+Targets of doxxing are often journalists, celebrities, politicians, or high-profile individuals.
 However, increasingly we have seen doxxing used as an expression of grievance against ordinary individuals, company employees, or members of groups.
 As a result, this is a threat that everyone should take seriously and should protect themselves against.
 Tips for prevention: